 What is Accessible Book Creations?

-The UAC's Accessible Book Creations program offers a number of alternative textbook formats for students to choose from.
-By putting textbooks into alternative formats, students who have difficulty seeing, turning pages, and/or carrying books are able to access their books on CD.
+The UAC's Accessible Book Creations program offers alternative textbook formats.
+The most common program we use is Kurzweil.
+By putting textbooks into alternative formats, students who have difficulty with concentration, reading, seeing, turning pages, and/or carrying books are able to access their books.
 Interested clients should first consult with their UAC coordinator to determine their eligibility for this accommodation.
-If approved, clients will be directed to schedule an appointment with the Accessible Book Creations coordinator at the UAC to learn about the available formats and determine the most suitable option for their individual needs.
+If approved, clients will be directed to schedule an appointment with the ABC Coordinator at the UAC to learn about the available formats and determine the most suitable option for their individual needs.

 Alternate Format Policy and Procedures